 Carpet Tile Installation

 If you’re going with self-adhesive peel-and-stick carpet tiles (and you should) you can install these so-called “carpet squares” with almost zero effort.
-In fact, the question how do I install carpet tiles? can basically be summed up as “make sure the surface you’re putting them on is clean; then peel, stick, and you’re good to go”.
+Make sure the surface you’re putting them on is clean; then peel, stick, and you’re good to go”.
 It’s literally that simple.

-Like we said, peel and stick carpet tiles can be installed over existing surfaces and reused.
-So if you mess up on the first try, it’s really not the end of the world.
+Peel and stick carpet tiles can be installed over existing surfaces and reused.
+So if you mess up on the first try, it’s not the end of the world.

 Advantages of Carpet Tiles